Matilda Scholz: AFL Women's career

 In 2024, Scholz played a key role in Port Adelaide's first AFLW final series, winning the club best and fairest as well as being included in the extended All-Australian squad.
 Scholz won the 2024 AFL Women's Rising Star award with 57 votes.
 She was also awarded with the 2024 Mark of the Year for her spectacular mark against in week 7 of the season.

 Scholz was the first women's footballer to win consecutive best-and-fairest awards for Port Adelaide, claiming the back-to-back honours in 2024 and 2025.

 Personal life

 Scholz's sister Poppy was drafted by Carlton at the 2024 AFL Women's draft.
 Scholz's partner is teammate Abbey Dowrick.
 While she is dating a woman, Scholz doesn't identify with any particular label.
 Her pride in her sexuality is inspired by her mother, who entered a sapphic relationship following her divorce when Matilda was in her youth.

+In March 2026, Scholz starred in the reality TV show Rivals: Sport vs. Sport representing "Team Aussie Rules".